imatge-upc/leishmaniosis-image-labeler/index.md

 resized by dragging any of its sides or corners.

-Its aspect ratio can be locked by right-clicking the rectangle and selecting the **Fix aspect ratio** option.
+Its aspect ratio can be locked by right-clicking the rectangle and selecting the **Fix aspect ratio** option, or by pressing the `Shift` key at the moment of resizing.
 When the aspect ratio is locked, a rectangle can only be resized by dragging its corners.

 ![region-selection](screenshots/rect_fix_aspect_ratio.png)